 Agriculture Secretary Sonny Perdue entered the Trump administration with a long ethics recusal letter and an extensive financial disclosure report that included a web of Georgia-based entities, including Perdue Partners and AGrowStar.
-Perdue’s business ties have long raised concerns, even as far back as 2005 when, as Georgia governor, he made national headlines for slyly passing a “seemingly mundane” tax bill that allowed him personally to save more than $100,000 in state taxes.
+Perdue’s business ties had long raised concerns, even as far back as 2005 when, as Georgia governor, he made national headlines for slyly passing a “seemingly mundane” tax bill that allowed him personally to save more than $100,000 in state taxes.
 He also broke Georgia tradition by refusing to put his assets in a blind trust, and bought $2 million in land near Disney World from a developer whom he had appointed to the state’s economic development board.
 And as governor, Perdue continued to own or help run four farming-related family businesses.

 Just a day after he was sworn in, he met with members of the Georgia Farm Bureau at a breakfast that also included his cousin, Sen. David Perdue.
-American Oversight has also obtained calendars that show him traveling back to Georgia 13 times between April and November 2017, each time at taxpayer expense.
-Concerns have been exacerbated by the USDA’s reluctance to release records of Perdue’s communications with his family business and external groups, including emails sent from a personal account.
+American Oversight also obtained calendars that show him traveling back to Georgia 13 times between April and November 2017, each time at taxpayer expense.
+Concerns were exacerbated by the USDA’s reluctance to release records of Perdue’s communications with his family business and external groups, including emails sent from a personal account.

 On April 25, 2019, American Oversight filed a lawsuit for Perdue’s ethics disclosures and his communications with Sen. David Perdue.